CAST COMMUNITY OUTREACH PROGRAM

 Preparing You For a New Career is Our Goal

 CAST Community Outreach Program will provide you with the skills you need to progress in your life.
-We offer several courses to choose from and provide friendly, academically-oriented environment, which include theory and hands-on experience.
+We offer several courses to choose from and provide friendly, academically-oriented environment, which includes theory and hands-on experience.
 Our Wellness Programs help you to find great solutions for your body and mind needs.

 Whether you need help selecting the perfect course, have questions about our curriculum, or need to make changes, our dedicated specialists have got you covered.
-Our selective hiring practices and in-person trainings cultivate the most talented, passionate instructors – with the personalities and real-world experience to match.
+Our selective hiring practices and in-person training cultivate the most talented, passionate instructors – with the personalities and real-world experience to match.

 85 Linden St, Yonkers NY 10701